 The best advice is not to bring much.
 Especially if you are renting or moving here solo.
 Shipping belongings out to the islands can get expensive in a hurry.
 Pack your essentials in a couple of big suitcases or duffel bags and get everything else you need or want once you arrive.
 Furnished rentals are pretty standard, and you can get other furniture items on Craigslist or other social media marketplaces.

 If you are moving an entire house full of belongings, you can get a shipping container.
 These run anywhere from around $4k-$6k per container.
 There are smaller options out there, but you will still be looking at thousands of dollars.
-The more you can find on-island, the more economical your move is going to be.
+The more you can find on-island, the more economical your move to Hawaii is going to be.
 You can ship things out via other means, and all the major shipping providers (USPS, UPS, FedEx) will ship out here.
 That will add up quickly and be more expensive in the long run than a shipping container.

 Where to Live?